IUDataStructuresCourse/course-web-page-fall-2022/lectures/Sep-21.md

 			 / \     <-------------        / \
 			A   B     left_rotate(x)      B   C

+Given the following AVL Tree, delete the node with key 8.
 (This example has two nodes that end up violating the AVL property.)